Mount Kilimanjaro seen from a distance with animals in foreground

 Do I need a visa for Tanzania?

 Yes, most foreigners need a Tanzanian visa to visit the country.
 US, Canadian, British and most European citizens can simply obtain a visa upon arrival at the airport.
-The cost is $100 for US passport holders and $50 for others.
+The cost is US$100 for US passport holders and $50 for others.
 US citizens do get a longer visa, however.

 If you're a citizen of a different country, please check with your embassy if you can obtain a visa upon arrival – of if you even need one.
 Certain African nationals, for instance, can enter Tanzania without a visa.